 For my granddaughter’s engagement party, what is an appropriate gift from a grandmother?
 As this is my first, I am at a complete loss as what to do.
 Can you give me some guidelines?

-Traditional etiquette suggests that an invitation to an engagement party does not carry the obligation of a gift so for most engagement parties, gifts are not expected or required.
-However, in some areas of the country or in some cultures, bringing a gift to the engagement party has now become the norm.
+Traditional etiquette suggests that an invitation to an engagement party does not carry the obligation of a gift, so for most engagement parties gifts are not expected or required.
+However, in some areas of the country and in some cultures, bringing a gift to the engagement party has now become the norm.

 I hope you enjoy this special time of your granddaughter’s engagement and upcoming wedding.

 If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]

 Questions in this column are received from readers.
 They may be edited for spelling, length and grammar, or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.